 Research has shown that around 60% of people find their energy bills confusing.
 Here is your electricity bill broken down.

 The question of whether you should fix your energy prices usually has a very simple answer.
 Fixed energy tariffs have been the most recommended deals as they previously provided the best prices and greater certainty.

-However, soaring energy prices in late 2021 have altered the advice provided to those ready to switch.
+However, soaring energy prices in late 2021 and early 2022 have altered the advice provided to those ready to switch.
 Here, we look at the current state of the energy market and whether you should fix energy prices until 2023.